wehlutyk/thesis/content/4-discussion.md

 The framework provided by Relevance Theory is extremely rich, and has been the subject of extensive experimental exploration and validation [see @noveck_why_2012; and @van_der_henst_testing_2012 for reviews].
 In particular, it brings direct insight to some of the limitations concerning meaning in the experimental approach of the previous chapter.
-The transmission chains we set up are a clear case of ostensive communication: we ostentatively ask the subjects to direct their attention to the utterances they are asked to memorise and rewrite.
+The transmission chains we set up are a clear case of ostensive communication: we ostensively ask the subjects to direct their attention to the utterances they are asked to memorise and rewrite.
 However, the utterances are presented with no context other than the task itself, which frames the experiment as a memory exercise.
 There is no background information against which the subjects can evaluate the relevance of conclusions derived from the utterances, nor are the subjects involved in an activity that would make the conclusions matter in one way or another.
 Without an ecological activity to which the utterances can become relevant, the experiment has no control over the meanings that subjects will infer from the utterances, leaving the matter entirely under-specified.
-It is also easier to understand why subjects spontaneously wrote sentences directed to the experimenter such as "I can't remember": if the task does not create an ecological communicative activity that relates subjects to each other, and is instead (correctly) understood to be a memory task, the only valid interlocutor is the experimenter evaluating the accuracy.
+It is also easier to understand why subjects spontaneously wrote sentences directed to the experimenter such as "I can't remember": if the task does not create an ecological communicative activity that relates subjects to each other, and is instead (correctly) understood to be a memory task, the only valid interlocutor is the experimenter evaluating the memory performance.
 As a consequence, asking the subjects to keep in mind that their productions were sent to other subjects (as we did) was likely to create a slight discrepancy.

 The relevance-theoretic approach also opens the door for the analysis of interaction, context, or past history in the evolution of meanings.